Souvic/Souvic.github.io/index.md

 ## About Me
-I am a PhD Student in the Department of [Computer Science and Engineering](http://cse.iitkgp.ac.in) at [IIT Kharagpur](http://www.iitkgp.ac.in/),India.
+I am a PhD scholar in the department of [Computer Science and Engineering](http://cse.iitkgp.ac.in) at [IIT Kharagpur](http://www.iitkgp.ac.in/),India.
 I work under the supervision of [Prof. Niloy Ganguly](http://www.facweb.iitkgp.ernet.in/~niloy/).
 My research area is Machine Learning, and my research interests fall in bias & fairness aspects of AIs.

 I am currently a part of [Complex Networks Research Group](http://www.cnergres.iitkgp.ac.in/) at [IIT Kharagpur](http://www.iitkgp.ac.in/). <br>
 [**CV**](https://drive.google.com/file/d/1QN9Gq_KkRgum0f1LhtRhaM6zZGlXgNac/view?usp=sharing)